-Nothing can bring your organization to an abrupt halt like an interruption of the payment processing cycle.
-Whether you face withholding of funds or termination your merchant account, these situations put a serious dent in your business.
+Nothing can bring your organization to an abrupt halt, like an interruption of the payment processing cycle.
+Whether facing withholding of funds or termination of your merchant account, these situations put a severe dent in your business.
 The following information will provide you with some helpful tips for card processing in the ARM industry.

 ARM Industry Tip #1: Partner with the Right Payment Processor